dmatscheko/metacompiler/README.md

-# parserparsercompiler
+# ParserParserCompiler

+This is the attempt to create
+* a parser that parses an annotated EBNF
+* and (at runtime!) creates a second parser with the EBNF
-An attempt to create a parser _A_that should use the syntax, specified by an EBNF, to create a parser _B_ at runtime.
-Parser _B_ should use annotations in the EBNF to compile the language, specified by the EBNF and its annotations.
+* plus a compiler with the annotations in the EBNF.

+That new parser plus compiler should allow to compile an arbitrary language, specified in the EBNF and its annotations.